vasatjos/bachelor-thesis/README.md

 This project implements various Reinforcement Learning agents for the Czech card game **Prší** (a variant of Mau-Mau or Crazy Eights).

+> [!NOTE]
+> If you just want to play against a pre-trained agent without setting up training, check out the **`evaluate`** branch.
+It comes with pre-trained models and simplified evaluation defaults.

 ## Quick Start

 ### 1. Install `uv`